 Your haven needn’t be indoors.
 If the weather is nice, send your kids out for some fun in the backyard.
 Use your imagination and your children’s interests to keep them entertained.

 If your children want to help but can’t do any heavy lifting, have them load up your personal vehicle, put food for traveling in the cooler or handle other small-scale tasks that they can be proud of without accidentally bumping into an adult carrying boxes.

 As you plan the traveling portion of your move, think of the trip the same way you would think of a vacation.
 Give yourself plenty of travel time and activity ideas so your children have an array of choices and you feel less pressure.

 Common entertainment choices for flights, train rides and road trips include:

 - Books or books on tape

 - Coloring books

 You may also plan breaks or sightseeing stops so your children feel less confined during the travel.
 If you’re flying or taking a train, look for activities to do during any layovers that can make the trip feel like an adventure.

-Use these ideas to find kid-friendly solutions that work for your children during the moving process.
+Use these ideas to find child-friendly solutions that keep your kids occupied during the moving process.